destrat18/destrat18.github.io/_pages/research.md

 redirect_from:
   - /research
 ---
 My research interests lie at the intersection of Formal Methods and Parametrized Algorithms within the context of blockchain technology.
+My goal is to design sound and scalable verification techniques for smart contracts.
+Below, I provide an overview of my research interests, challenges, and goals.

 ## Smart Contracts
 Smart contracts are programs that run on blockchains and currently manage billions of dollars worth of digital assets.
 You may have heard of tokens, NFTs, and stablecoins, which are typically controlled by smart contracts.
 These contracts play a significant role in our economy because they offer properties that traditional banking cannot, such as: